 Green text on yellow background

-Gaining popularity in the seconded half of the twentieth century In mathematics education and now growing in language arts and grammar, use of manipulating an object allows a user to learn through an developmentally appropriate hands on experience.
-With continual use of manipulative objects such as UnIfix Cubes for mathematics education in the classroom the user can gain a understanding of math at a conceptual level.
+Gaining popularity in the second half of the twentieth century, Unifix cubes are prevalent in mathematics education and now growing in language arts and grammar.
+Manipulating an object allows a user to learn through an developmentally appropriate hands on experience.
+With continual use of manipulative objects, such as UnIfix Cubes, for mathematics education in the classroom, the user can gain a understanding of math at a conceptual level.

 Our Story. (n.d.).
 Retrieved from https://eurekamath.didax.com/our-story

 Unifix Cubes - 600 pieces!
 Lot of 2 box sets (300 pc./ box) (6 groups of 100). (n.d.).
 Retrieved from https://www.worthpoint.com/worthopedia/unifix-cubes-600-pieces-lot-box-s...